petartotev/PT_WebApp_PTSchool/README.md

 PTSchool.Console is a .NET Core 3.1 Console Application.
 The Main() method in Program.cs calls a series of methods that seed information in the Database of the application.
 They are called in a certain order, as entities in the database have certain relations that create dependencies between them.
-_For example, to assign a Mark or a Note to e Student you need to have a Subject, a Teacher etc._
+*For example, to assign a Mark / Note to a Student you need to have a Subject and a Teacher etc.*

 Here is the order of the methods called in Main():

 🏁